numbershape/ml-foundations/linear-algebra/week1-notes.md

     - Multiplying a vector by a number results in scaling, so we call the number a "scalar"
     - Mupliplying by 2: stretches out the vector to get twice as long (each component is stretched by two)
     - Multiplying by 1/3: squishes down the vector by a third
-    - Multiplying by -1.8: flips the vector around, then stretches it by 1.8
+    - Multiplying by -1.8: flips the vector around and stretches it by 1.8

 ---